danielbruno/danielbruno.github.io/content/pages/about.md

 Hi there, I am Daniel!

-I am a Systems Engineer working for [Amazon Web Services](htps://aws.amazon.com), in Cape Town South - Africa.
-I am from [Manaus](https://en.wikipedia.org/wiki/Manaus) - Brazil, and I moved to South Africa in September of 2016, and I am B.Sc. in Computer Science.
+I am a Systems Engineer working for [Amazon Web Services](htps://aws.amazon.com), in Vancouver, Canada.
+I am from [Manaus](https://en.wikipedia.org/wiki/Manaus) - Brazil, and I moved to South Africa in September of 2016 and then moved to Vancouver, also I am B.Sc. in Computer Science.

 I have being contributing to Open Source projects in the last 10 years, most of this time I was involved with [Fedora Project](https://fedoraproject.org/wiki/User:Dbruno), where I'm part of the Ambassadors and RPM Packagers groups.